Watching immersive 3D videos of icy Arctic scenes helps to relieve burning pain and could hold hope for treating chronic pain, a study has found.

 The team found that ongoing pain was reduced following VR immersion, and that sensitivity to painful stimuli on the skin was also reduced.
 However, the same effect was not seen in people who looked at still images of the polar environment, showing immersion is the key factor.

 They explain that while the initial findings are encouraging, the study is limited by the small number of healthy participants, without chronic pain.
-Future randomised controlled trials with chronic pain patients could also help to confirm its potential benefit for patients.
+Future randomized controlled trials with chronic pain patients could also help to confirm its potential benefit for patients.

-However, the researchers believe VR could hold the potential to treat patients with chronic pain who often have deficient inbuilt pain fighting systems.
+However, the researchers believe VR could hold the potential to treat patients with chronic pain who often have deficient inbuilt pain-fighting systems.
 They suggest that using VR may provide an alternative therapy for some chronic pain conditions by improving activity in brain regions involved in these pain-relief systems.

-The team, which included Dr Paul Strutton from the Department of Surgery & Cancer and MRes Biomedical Research student Ms Hongyan Zhao, now plans to further investigate the pathways involved in the VR dampening effect, including whether a dosing regimen would work – such as 30 minutes, four times a day – and if the effects would be cumulative or remain temporary.
+The team, which included Dr. Paul Strutton from the Department of Surgery & Cancer and MRes Biomedical Research student Ms. Hongyan Zhao, now plans to further investigate the pathways involved in the VR dampening effect, including whether a dosing regimen would work – such as 30 minutes, four times a day – and if the effects would be cumulative or remain temporary.

-“The aim of this study was to show VR has the ability to change the pathological processing associated with chronic pain,” added Dr Hughes.
+“The aim of this study was to show VR has the ability to change the pathological processing associated with chronic pain,” added Dr. Hughes.
 “Using this approach does seem to reduce the overall intensity of the ongoing pain as well as the response we get on the skin.
-We think there could be changes in the body’s pain relief system’s which can affect how pain sensitivity is processed in the spinal cord.”
+We think there could be changes in the body’s pain relief system which can affect how pain sensitivity is processed in the spinal cord.”